luancarvalhomartins/PyAutoFEP/README.md

 ## Announcements
 **Support for OpenBabel 3.X to be added**<br/>
 I am working on updating support from OpenBabel 2.4 to OpenBabel 3.X version series.
 OpenBabel 2.4 was released back in 2016.
 The current 3.X series, released starting from Oct 2019 with 3.0, is strongly recomended.
-Backward compatibility with 2.4 will no be mantained.
+Backward compatibility with 2.4 ~~will not be~~ **will be** mantained.
 I will make sure add a note here when this change gets committed.

 **Commit fe41f7d (19.01.2022)**<br/>
 This commit introduces a bunch of new features and code changes.
 Even though I tested newly implemented and rewritten code, **things may break**.
 Please, fill